Skip to main content

 Certified water testing for private wells, groundwater, lakes, rivers, and more.
 The Water and Environmental Analysis Lab has been providing high quality water analytical services to Wisconsin residents and communities since 1972.

-Wisconsin Well Water Viewer, by county, for Nitrate-Nitrogen
+Screen capture of the Wisconsin Well Water Viewer, by county, for Nitrate-Nitrogen

 Research and Data